Mystery of the missing millions

 The husband, who cannot be identified as divorce proceedings are pending, is on a quest to try to find out what happened to his belongings, including very expensive heirlooms.

-He suspects that his wife, through her male friend, disposed of the items.
+He suspects that his wife, through a male friend, disposed of the items.

 He is embroiled in lengthy legal proceedings at the Western Cape High Court in a bid to get closer to the truth.